This Peach and Ginger Cream Tart Recipe is sponsored by Harmons Grocery, a great source for produce, especially local peaches!

 Thanks to Harmons Grocery for sponsoring this post and supplying us locals with such amazing produce, worthy of welcoming good friends and special occasions.

-A summery fruit tart make with ginger pastry cream and sweet tart dough then topped with juicy peaches.
+A summery fruit tart make with ginger pastry cream, a sweet tart dough and juicy peaches.
 This Peaches and Cream Tart is the essence of summer!

 - 12 ounces all purpose flour (.75lb)